dgraph-io/dgraph/wiki/content/faq/index.md

 ### How is Dgraph Licensed?

 Dgraph is licensed under Apache v2.0 with a Commons Clause restriction.
-More details about licensing can be found [here](https://github.com/dgraph-io/dgraph/blob/master/LICENSE.md).
+The full text of the license can be found [here](https://github.com/dgraph-io/dgraph/blob/master/LICENSE.md).

 ### How does Commons Clause restriction affect me?